 Dixieland Jazz realm’s most luxurious sanctum, The Roosevelt flaunts ornate embellishments and shiny surfaces in any season.
 But during the holidays, this home to the first Sazerac cocktail and beloved stomping ground of musical greats, such as Louis Armstrong and Ray Charles, ups its fanciful factor to quixotic levels.

-During festive time, house elves recast the block-long lobby into an elegant, winter-y dreamscape.
+During the festive time, house elves recast the block-long lobby into an elegant, wintery dreamscape.
 The extravaganza, forged from 112,000 lights, 1,600 feet of garland and 4,000 glass ornaments, has fairytale intonations.
 It never fails to melt hearts.
-Don’t miss The Roosevelt’s annual Teddy Bear Tea for children of all ages, held on various days and times from November 28 through Christmas Eve.
+Don’t miss The Roosevelt’s annual Teddy Bear Tea for children of all ages, held on various days and times from November 26 through December 27.

 d’Angleterre, Copenhagen, Denmark